Year 2 (national level 5):

 - Design Theory 2 (20 credits)

-You will also continue weekly life drawing looking at environment and figurative drawing practice.
+Continue weekly life drawing looking at environment and figurative drawing practice.